TheRealCodeBeard/ServerlessTwitterBot/STEP3.md

 ## What's this all about?
 Before we send our Functions to the cloud we are going to create them locally.
 In a normal 'production code' scenario there is a lot more testing and rigour needed than that we will do today.
 This tutorial will give you the overall idea and help you integrate these steps into your normal workflow.

+## TL;DR
+- Create the default Azure function locally.
+- Check that it run locally.
+- Check in the code to the repo.

 ## Known gotchas

 1. If you haven't followed the prerequistes or [Step 2](https://github.com/TheRealCodeBeard/ServerlessTwitterBot/blob/master/STEP2.md) and don't have the Azure Functions Core Tools installed you won't be able to do some of the things written here.